|

 But The Doctor seemed to be struggling nearly as much as she was.
 He did

-come up level with her at one point, but then he seemed to falter.
-His
+come up level with her at one point, but then he faltered.
+His hand shook

-used up energy on Vahle, and then the tree… you've got nothing left."
+to him.
+“You used up energy on Vahle, and then the tree.
+You’ve

 this what it's like to be Human - to tire so easily."